-In Ian Fleming’s “From a View to a Kill” James Bond recalls visiting Harry’s Bar as a young man.
-Bartender and owner Harry MacElhone made this classic cocktail for American expatriate Erskine Gwynn who was a Parisian socialite and nephew of famous industrialist Alfred Vanderbilt.
+Harry MacElhone is often credited with inventing several classic cocktails created The Boulevardier for American expatriate Erskine Gwynn who was a Parisian socialite and nephew of famous industrialist Alfred Vanderbilt.
 Gwynn was founder of a monthly magazine called Boulevardier which was published from 1927 to 1932 and this is how this cocktail got its name.
 If you like a Negroni as much as I do then it is definitely worth trying the Boulevardier.
 Basically you substitute bourbon for gin.
 The Boulevardier can be served up in a cocktail glass or on the rocks in an old fashioned glass.
 Cheers!